-In start screen you need to define a project name, the output folder and select the Tier and type of substances.
+In the start screen you need to define a project name, the output folder and select the Tier and type of substances.

 - 1. Enter the project name (required) - 2.
-Select an output folder where PERSAM stores the generated output files (reports, output file for numeric models, ...) of the project.(required) - 3.
+Select an output folder where PERSAM stores the generated output files (reports, output file for numerical models, ...) of the project (required) - 3.
 Select Tier-1 or Tier-2 & Tier-3A by clicking on the tier: - TIER-1 consists of calculations for six scenarios: three regulatory zones North, Centre, South and two endpoints in soil, i.e. concentration in pore water and total concentration in soil.
 The scenarios apply to both annual and permanent crops.
 The user selects one or more scenarios (North, Centre, South) with its associated input parameters, a crop type (permanent or annual crop) and one or two endpoints (pore water concentration, total concentration in soil).
-The application calculates the PEC values for the selected parameters.

-- Tier-2 is based on a spatially-distributed version of the analytical model and is used to calculate the 95th-percentile PECs for the intended use area in each regulatory zone.
+The application calculates the PEC values for the selected parameters. - Tier-2 is based on a spatially distributed version of the analytical model and is used to calculate the 95th-percentile PECs for the intended use area in each regulatory zone.
 The model is applied to all 1 km by 1 km grid cells (combination of soil moisture content, soil bulk density, soil organic matter, temperature) where the target crop is present.
 The procedure differs for irrigated and non-irrigated crops.
-In non-irrigation crops precipitation, organic matter and temperature refer to the location of each individual pixel.
+In non-irrigated crops precipitation, organic matter and temperature refer to the location of each individual pixel.
 In the case of irrigated crops, however, precipitation and irrigation are lumped together and are constant throughout the entire regulatory zone.
 The respective amount of precipitation + irrigation to be used for irrigated crops is specified by the mean annual precipitation of the dominant crop.
-In this tier, relationships between Kom and DegT50 and soil properties can be incorporated in the calculations.
-The output is the statistical distribution of concentrations for the considered endpoint and averaging depth from which the overall 95th percentile can be selected.
-In Tier-2, it suffices to calculate the 95th spatial percentile of the PEC of the required type of concentration. - At Tier-3A, the tool should give the 95th-percentile scenario location for the parent as well as each metabolite together with all scenario and substance properties.
-PERSAM generates specific scenarios for each type of concentration, for each regulatory zone and for each evaluation depth for both, parent and metabolites.
-The scenarios selection is done in a way that extreme scenario properties are avoided.
+In this tier, relationships between K{om} and DegT50 and soil properties can be incorporated in the calculations.
+The output is the statistical distribution of concentrations for the considered endpoint and averaging depth from which the overall 95th percentile is selected. - In Tier-3A, the tool gives the 95th-percentile scenario location for the parent as well as each metabolite together with all scenario and substance properties.
+PERSAM generates specific scenarios for each type of concentration, for each regulatory zone and for each evaluation depth for both parent and metabolites.
+The scenario selection is done in a way that extreme scenario properties are avoided.